Second Suite in F for Military Band: Instrumentation

-In his revised 1984 score, Colin Matthews omits all additional instruments except the bass clarinet, the baritone, and bass saxophones.
+In his revised 1984 score, Colin Matthews includes the bass clarinet, and baritone and bass saxophones, to match the instrumentation of his revised Suite in E♭.

 Structure

 The Second Suite consists of four movements, all based on specific English folk songs.

 Movement I: "March: Morris dance, Swansea Town, Claudy Banks"

 The "March" of the Second Suite begins with a simple five note motif between the low and high instruments of the band.
 The first folk tune is heard in the form of a traditional British brass band march using the morris-dance tune "Glorishears".
 After a brief climax, the second strain begins with a solo euphonium playing the second folk tune in the suite, "Swansea Town".
 The theme is repeated by the full band before the trio.
 For the trio, Holst modulates to the unconventional subdominant minor of B♭ minor and changes the time signature to 6/8, thereby changing the meter.
 Usually one would modulate to subdominant major in traditional march form.
 While Sousa, reputably the "king of marches", would sometimes change time signatures for the trio (most notably in "El Capitán"), it was not commonplace.
 The third theme, called "Claudy Banks", is heard in a low woodwind soli, as is standard march orchestration.
 Then the first two tunes are repeated da capo.